Lighting DesignerRead Bio

-On the 40th anniversary of the creation of David Earle’s celebrated masterwork, Miserere, three choreographers have been commissioned to create contemporary responses using Earle’s Miserere as their creative seed.
-The evening will be comprised of three world premieres by choreographers Penny Couchie, Same As Sister (S.A.S.), and Brodie Stevenson as well as a remount of Earle’s Miserere in its’ original form for fifteen dancers.
+On the 41st anniversary of the creation of David Earle’s celebrated masterwork, Miserere, three choreographers have been commissioned to create contemporary responses using Earle’s Miserere as their creative seed.
+The evening will be comprised of three world premieres by choreographers Same As Sister (S.A.S.), Brodie Stevenson and a film by Penny Couchie, as well as a remount of Earle’s Miserere.

 Danielle Baskerville, a Canadian-based dance artist, has been engaged in performing, teaching, rehearsal directing and producing for 27 years.Read more + Read less -

 Upcoming work includes co-producing The Miserere Project at The Citadel, a project to honour and challenge the role of repertoire in Canadian contemporary dance, centered around David Earle’s masterwork from 1981 – Miserere.